You are logged in as a CMS user. Return to Site Manager X

 Address to the students at Moore College on commencing their studies at that institution, April 10th 1856

-"while we propose to make it a school for imparting sound theological instruction we hope to impart also that practical training in the habits of a Minister of the gospel what is so essential to his usefulness.
+"While we propose to make it a school for imparting sound theological instruction we hope to impart also that practical training in the habits of a Minister of the gospel what is so essential to his usefulness.
 For no man ought to be considered fit to be admitted to the work of a Pastor of souls without these qualifications."
 Address given by Acting Principal William Macquarie Cowper.

 Dedication of the Cash Memorial Chapel, Moore College